-HIS 1226 History of Women in America
+HIS 1226 History of Women in America 3 credits, GE 4

-This course examines the chronology of American history from colonial times through the 1980s with an emphasis on women's perspectives and experiences.
+This course examines the chronology of American history from colonial times through the 1980's with an emphasis on women's perspectives and experiences.
 The course also explores general experiences of women in America including their political, social, and familial relationships.